govau/design-system-components/CONTRIBUTING.md

 #### Describe the function

-Make sure to include docs that gives details on the parameters and returns of the function.
+Make sure to include function and parameter definitions where appropriate.
 The name of the function should help make clear the intention of the function.
 This standard applies for any SASS, JS, JQuery or React JS functions.
+We adhere to [JSDoc](http://usejsdoc.org/about-getting-started.html) styling

 Don't: